Pawel-Galkowski/WP-cart-task/README.md

 # WP-cart-task

-Application which are showing how to create simple store.
+Application which are showing how to create simple store in react.

 ## Technology stack
     - JavaScript